 Facet arthropathy is a common condition that is a type of arthritis.
-Facet arthropathy occurs when the facet joints of the back degenerate or become worn down, and the protective cushion between the facet joints, made up of cartilage and fluid, become thinner or damaged through wear and tear.
-Facet joints are joints located between the bony projections at the back of the vertebrae.
+Facet arthropathy occurs when the facet joints of the back degenerate or become worn down.
+The protective cushion between the facet joints, made up of cartilage and fluid, becomes thinner or damaged through wear and tear.
+Facet joints are located between the bony projections at the back of the vertebrae.

 Just as with knees, hips, or other joints in the body, without sufficient fluid and cartilage, bones in the facet joint may rub together or not move as freely.
-The result can be pain, swelling, and stiffness.
+Pain, swelling, and stiffness can result.

 Facet arthropathy is a degenerative, arthritic condition.
 As with arthritis that occurs in joints elsewhere in the body, facet arthropathy occurs most often in older adults, and results from wear and tear.

 Facet arthropathy is slightly more common in women than in men.
 Being overweight or obese also increases the risk of developing facet arthropathy.

 - Trauma — such as a vehicle crash, sports injury, or fall — which causes damage to a facet joint that can lead to facet arthropathy

 - Heavy lifting or improper posture over long periods

 What are the common symptoms of facet arthropathy?

 Often, patients can have facet arthropathy for some time without being aware of the condition.